Skip to main content

 Online Teaching Toolkits > Making screencasts

-All core learning content must be available to students asynchronously, to ensure all students have access.
-This provides students with the opportunity to prepare questions and formulate ideas for discussion, prior to live teaching.
+Providing learning content asynchronously through a screencast provides students with the opportunity to prepare questions and formulate ideas for reflection and discussion, to support their understanding of assessments, live teaching or other learning experiences.

 • a variety of approaches to presenting information, for example step-by-step instruction, demonstrations ‘in the field’, presenting with slides and visuals, ‘talking heads’ (presenting with camera feed switched on) or multiple camera inputs